PrincessRTFM/WebUtil/en621-api.md

 ### `no-image-tooltips`

 If present, post preview images do not have tooltips; the previous tooltip content is in the `data-title` attribute accessible through the `element.dataset.title` property.

+### `has-last-seen-post`

+Version 4.4.0 introduced last-seen tracking for post index pages, implemented as a yellow dashed border around the last post that was seen for the current search.
+Each time a post search page is loaded, the most recent post on that page is remembered for next time.
+If the current search has a known last-seen post, it will be highlighted and this flag will be set.
+At all other times, including on other pages than post searches, this flag will be unset.